Tereziekasalie/english-for-designers/abstract/index.md

 #### Abstract:
-The thesis deals with the creation of a new visual identity for the existing winery called Pankovo, which focuses on production of wines made from fruits.
-The theoretical part of the work consists of the definition of the concept from the graphic environment and a survey of the competition of the market in which the company is located.
+The theses explores the design and development of a new visual identity for the existing winery called Pankovo, a producer of wines made from fruits.
-	Within the framework of the knowledge arising from it creates a new design and marketing communication.
-It aims to increase awareness of the company, but also to change the current view of the brand and improve its place on the market.
+The theoretical part of the work consists of the definition of the concept from the visual environment and a survey of local competitors.
+Within the framework of the knowledge arising from it will guide the creation of a new design and marketing communication.
+It aims to increase awareness of the company, change the current public perception of the brand, and improve its position in the market.
-	The resulting design should add certain uniqueness to the wine, thereby helping to change the overall perception of fruit wines on the domestic market.
-The entire design is accompanied by illustrations that represent the company’s values in a customer friendly manner.
+The resulting design proposes a visual uniqueness to the wine brand, accompanied by illustrations that represent the company’s values in a customer-friendly manner, thereby repositioning the branding of fruit wines on the domestic market.

 #### Keywords:
-Visual identity, packaging design, illustration, winery, fruit wines
+visual identity, packaging design, illustration, winery, fruit wines